jaksonlabs/jakson/book/carbonspec/latest/src/traversals-queries/dot-path-expressions.md

 ### Unresolvable Paths

-If a (synatic correct) path does not resolve to a value, the value `nil` is returned.
+If a (synatic correct) path does not resolve to a value, the value `undef` is returned.
 This applies to paths that do not point to a value, or paths that cannot be fully traversed since a non-container type occurs during the path evaluation.

 Input Json